-Keep a record for at least one month and record the type of driving (city or highway).
-This provides an accurate estimate of your vehicle's fuel economy under current driving conditions.
-Keeping records during summer and winter will show how temperature impacts fuel economy.
+Keep a record for at least 1 month and record the type of driving (city or highway).
+This provides an accurate estimate of the vehicle's fuel economy under current driving conditions.
+Additionally, keeping records during summer and winter show how temperature impacts fuel economy.
+In general, lower temperatures mean lower fuel economy.